silverhammermba/superuser/_posts/2013-04-01-all_your_base.markdown

     (0, 1, 0, L, 0)

 Reading and writing binary can be tedious and confusing for humans, but for computing machines it makes things so much easier!
+The fundamental unit of information in computers is a binary digit.
 That being said, a single binary digit cannot store very much information: it can only be 0 or 1.
 It is telling of computer scientists' humor that this amount of information (a single binary digit) is called a "bit".
 To make things more convenient for people, modern computers usually deal with bits in groups of 8, called "bytes".
 Thus, small binary numbers are usually written with the full 8 bits when dealing with computers e.g. 2<sub>10</sub> = 00000010<sub>2</sub>.
 Large binary numbers that require more than 8 digits are usually written as multiple bytes placed end-to-end.